 My daughters both kept me very busy at night when they were little – that’s not to say they didn’t/don’t do the same during the day, of course.
-But at that particular time she was, on average, getting me up around six times a night as standard.
+But my second daughter in particular was, at her worst, getting me up around eight times a night as standard.
 It got me wondering about a typical baby sleep schedule, and what’s ‘normal’.

-If I’m honest, it probably wasn’t as bad as it sounds: our bodies are quite marvellous, and you absolutely – as a matter of necessity – adapt.
+Thankfully our bodies are quite marvellous, and you absolutely – as a matter of necessity – adapt.
+Kind of.

 It became my norm and I was used to it.
 Sure, it was getting me down, but I was coping – better, probably, than when a regression saw me suddenly getting me up three times a night rather than two.